By Lindenberg Junior | Translation: Suheila Mouammar

 The Santo Cristo Monastery in Ipojuca is a place for the tourist who enjoys history.
 You can visit one of the most beautiful ancient monasteries in Brazil founded in 1606.
 You will find the only unique piece of Brazil, which registers the death of Jesus Christ, crucified with his hands up on a seamless cross.

-At meal times, meet the flavor of the region and delight your- self with the countless number of restaurants that base their menu on seafood and tropical local fruits and regional sauces.
+At mealtimes, get to know the flavor of the region and enjoy a variety of restaurants that have the base of their menus on fish and seafood, and local tropical fruits for delicious regional sauces.